AE1020/AE1020.github.io/_posts/2025-07-07-code-completion-with-caps-lock.md

 Some files sure *look* like editing them should be able to produce the effect.
 `/usr/share/X11/xkb/symbols/pc` and `/usr/share/X11/xkb/keycodes/evdev` seem
 like source code for specifying the entirety of your keyboard's behavior.
-But when it comes to the caps lock key, no dice--about the best I could accomplish was get it to not do anything (though the light on the key toggled on and off).
+But when it comes to the Caps Lock key, no dice--about the best I could accomplish was get it to not do anything (though the light on the key toggled on and off).

 The keyd project seems to be the right solution to this problem, and works on